51 homes, 3 businesses lost in Alaska wildfire

 Another 84 buildings between the communities of Willow and Talkeetna, about 70 miles north of the state’s largest city, also have been destroyed, fire information manager Kale Casey said.

-Hundreds of people have been evacuated because of the fire that started Sunday night Parks Highway, the main thoroughfare that connects Anchorage to Denali National Park and Preserve and Fairbanks.
+Hundreds of people have been evacuated because of the fire that started Sunday night along the Parks Highway, the main thoroughfare that connects Anchorage to Denali National Park and Preserve and Fairbanks.

+Gov. Michael Dunleavy issued a disaster declaration for the Matanuska Susitna Borough and Kenai Peninsula Borough for impacts from fires.

 The exact cause of the fire is under investigation, but officials have said it was human-caused.